web-deps/odom/docs/quick-start.md

 ### Testing

 Open the HTML file in the browser and wait for about 3 seconds.
 After approximately 3 seconds, you should see another square being added to the page.
 While watching the scroll bar, scroll to the bottom of the page.
 Just before you reached the end of the page, you should have seen the scroll bar reduce in width a bit.
 This indicated that a new element was added to the page.
-If you have missed any of the steps, refresh the page and observe what happens.
+If you missed any of the steps, refresh the page and observe what happens.
 Let us look at each conditional we used in detail.

 #### Defer

 The conditional [Defer](./conditionals.md#defer) allows you to delay rendering of an element.
 The first element rendered approximately 3 seconds after the loading of the page.
 We made this happen via the attribute `acom-loading`.
-We used a JSON object to specify the options.
+We used a JSON object to specify the options for the delay.
 The JSON object had a property `type` which was set to `defer`.
-This property enabled the delayed rendering of the element.
+This property indicated the type of loading we wanted.
 The JSON object also had another property `time` which we set to `3000`.
-This property specified how much time (in miliseconds) should pass before the element is rendered.
+This property specified how much time (in miliseconds) was supposed to pass before the element was rendered.

 #### Visibility

 The visibility of an element can be set or changed via the conditional [Visibility](./conditionals.md#visibility).
 The second element's visibility was set via the attribute `acom-visibilty`.
 We used a JSON object.
 The property `value` was set to an array containing two values of visibility.
 The visibility is set to the first value if the conditional is true, and to the second if the conditional is false.
 The conditions checked were specified in the property `conditions`.
 The `conditions` were specified in an array which contained only one value.
-The value was a string with a data selector `@data.hide` which referred to `options.utils.data.hide`.
+The value was a string with a [data selector](./data.md#data-selectors) `@data.hide` which referred to `options.utils.data.hide`.
 The value referred to was set to `false`, which means the conditional failed.
 This resulted into the visibility of the element being set to `visible`.
 That is why you were able to see the element on the page.

 Let us see what happens if we change the result of the conditional.
 Set the value of `options.utils.data.hide` to `true` and refresh the page.
 After refreshing, you should not be able to see the element on the page.
 This is because the conditonal failed and thus the visibility of the element set to `hidden`.
 Fore more information about the Visibility conditional, refer to [Visibility](./conditionals.md#visibility).